 Measure the underside of the box with a laser measure or a pocket rule.
 Jot down the measurements and have a plywood panel cut to size at your local DIY store.
 Alternatively, you can also cut it to size yourself.
 However, make sure that you have the right tools for this task and take the necessary safety precautions!
 Once you have sawn your panel, you can stick it to the base of the box using wood glue.
 This will reinforce the floor of the box.

 Shape sorting puzzle – saw the holes for the pieces

-What you need: Cordless drill/driver with matching bit, Hole cutter for non-ferrous metal (44 mm), wood drill bit: 8mm, Cordless jigsaw, curve-cutting saw blade T 101A0, Cordless multi-sander, Sanding sheet for multi-sander G80, Sanding sheet for multi-sander G120, Sanding sponge, G-clamps, Pencil, Protective gloves, Protective goggles, Ear protection, Mask, scrap wood
+What you need: Cordless drill/driver, Hole cutter for non-ferrous metal (44 mm), wood drill bit: 8mm, Cordless jigsaw, curve-cutting saw blade T 101A0, Cordless multi-sander, Sanding sheet for multi-sander G80, Sanding sheet for multi-sander G120, Sanding sponge, G-clamps, Pencil, Protective gloves, Protective goggles, Ear protection, Mask, scrap wood

 The shape sorting puzzle in our example is fairly straightforward.
 The individual pieces are the outlines of simple geometric shapes, like a circle, a triangle and a square.
 If you like, you can choose your own shapes and decide how big they are, as well as how they are arranged.
 We’ll show you how we went about it below.